xXiaoXiang/xXiaoXiang.github.io/_pages/openings.md

 We are recruiting PhD students for academic year 2021 starting in September 2021.

 Applicants who majored in Atmospheric Science, Environmental Science, Computer Science from both home and abroad are welcomed!
+Applicants should pass the English test (i.e., TOEFL-iBT ≥ 79, or IELTS overall band ≥ 6.5).
 If you are interested in working with us, please send us an [email]({{ site.url }}{{ site.baseurl }}/contact/).

 In the email, please